silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 # Versioning

-Database content in SilverStripe can be "staged" before its publication, as well as track all changes through the lifetime of a database record.
+Database content in Silverstripe can be "staged" before its publication, as well as track all changes through the lifetime of a database record.

 It is most commonly applied to pages in the CMS (the `SiteTree` class).
 Draft content edited in the CMS can be different from published content shown to your website visitors.

-Versioning in SilverStripe is handled through the [Versioned](api:SilverStripe\Versioned\Versioned) class.
+Versioning in Silverstripe is handled through the [Versioned](api:SilverStripe\Versioned\Versioned) class.
 As a [DataExtension](api:SilverStripe\ORM\DataExtension) it is possible to be applied to any [DataObject](api:SilverStripe\ORM\DataObject) subclass.
 The extension class will automatically update read and write operations done via the ORM via the `augmentSQL` database hook.

 [notice]
 There are two complementary modules that improve content editor experience around "owned" nested objects (e.g. elemental blocks).